CMASCenter/pcluster-cmaq/README.md

  aws s3 rb --force s3://t2large-head-c524xlarge-compute-pcluster-conus-output
 ```

-### This is the configuration file that gave the fastest runtimes for the CONUS domain using EBS storage
+### This is the configuration file that gave the fastest runtimes for the CONUS domain using EBS storage, scalability was poor.
 ### Note, it uses spot pricing, rather than on demand pricing
 https://github.com/lizadams/pcluster-cmaq/blob/main/config-c5.4xlarge-nohyperthread